AshIsAtWork/MolSim/submissions/assignment-2/Report.md

 now our program calculates the force between all particles before entering the simulation loop.
 This ensures that our first position and velocity updates do not use an old force of `0` in the first iteration.

-TODO: Add more information about the new DOCKER HERE PLEASEEEE
+TODO: Add more information about the new DOCKER HERE PLEASEEEEE